 Adam Fowler was born in Fairfax, VA and received his BFA from the Maryland Institute College of Art, Baltimore, in 2001.
-Fowler’s work has been featured in numerous solo and group exhibitions throughout the United States, including Remix: Selections from the International Collage Center in 2013 at the Daum Museum of Contemporary Art, Sedalia, MO; Slash, Paper Under the Knife, an exhibition celebrating the one-year anniversary of the Museum of Arts and Design, NYC, in 2009; and in LineAge at The Drawing Center, NYC in 2005.
+Fowler’s work has been exhibited in galleries and institutions throughout the US including the Museum of Arts and Design, NYC, Daum Museum of Contemporary Art, Sedalia, MO, the Weatherspoon Art Museum, Greensboro, NC, The Contemporary Museum, Honolulu, HI, Currier Art Museum, Manchester, NH, and at The Drawing Center, NYC among others.

-Fowler has been the recipient of numerous awards and grants including the New York Foundation for the Arts, Fellowship in Drawing in 2011; The Pollock-Krasner Foundation Grant, New York, NY in 2007; and the Young Artist Program Grant, DC Commission on the Arts and Humanities, Washington, DC in 2004.
+Fowler has been the recipient of numerous awards and grants including the New York Foundation for the Arts, Fellowship in Drawing; The Pollock-Krasner Foundation Grant, New York, NY; and the Young Artist Program Grant, DC Commission on the Arts and Humanities, Washington, DC.
 His work can be found in numerous private and corporate collections throughout the U.S.

 Adam Fowler’s deeply meditative and process-oriented work emerges from the fusion of near-polar actions.
-Beginning with sweeping, automatic drawings of organic lines, ellipses and circles, Fowler lays down graphite on sheet after sheet of archival paper.
-After the initial drawings are formed, the artist begins the painstaking work of removing all the unmarked space with an X-acto knife, tracing each arch and curve to create lacelike, skeletal objects.
+Beginning with mapped-out drawings of gestural lines, ellipses, and circles, Fowler lays down sweeping graphite marks on sheet after sheet of paper.
+After the drawings are formed, the artist begins the meticulous work of separating away all the unmarked space with an X-acto knife, tracing each arch and curve to create lacelike, skeletal objects.
 The sheets are then stacked one on top of another, forming dense, complex compositions.
-The result is neither drawing nor sculpture, but hovers in a newly carved space between the two.
+The result is neither drawing nor sculpture but hovers in a newly carved space between the two.

-By turning such acute attention to commonplace materials, Fowler creates a new sensitivity to the familiar.
-The natural associations and knowability, as well as the ubiquity of paper and pencil as a drawing material are completely recontextualized as the grounding element of negative space is removed, leaving the viewer with a perplexed sense of familiarity; the process obscures the medium.
+By turning such acute attention to conventional materials, Fowler creates a new sensitivity to the familiar.
+The natural associations and knowability, as well as the ubiquity of paper and pencil as a drawing material, are completely recontextualized as the grounding element of negative space is removed, leaving the viewer with a perplexed sense of familiarity; the process obscures the medium.
 Fowler’s works re-enliven the notions of what pencil and paper can or ought to do.
-They drift in a formal limbo between drawing and sculpture, additive and subtractive processes, the swift aleatoric action of automatic drawing, and the calculated deliberateness of carving away the excess.